unkhz/ruuvi-opc/README.md

     *   Once connected, you can browse the server's address space in the `Address Space` window.
     *   You will find the RuuviTags under the `RuuviTags` folder.

+### Creating a Trend View in UaExpert

+To visualize the sensor data over time, you can create a trend view in UaExpert:

+1.  **Add a new document:**

+    *   Click the `+` button in the `Documents` panel.
+    *   Select `Trend View` from the list.

+2.  **Add variables to the trend view:**

+    *   Drag and drop the variables you want to monitor (e.g., `Temperature`, `Humidity`, `Pressure`) from the `Address Space` window into the trend view.

+3.  **Start the trend:**

+    *   The trend view will automatically start plotting the data as it is received from the server.

+You can now see the sensor readings from your RuuviTags plotted in real-time.